Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Summary

-Consistent grooming habits are a must for Golden Retrievers.
-All dogs require regular tooth brushing and nail trimming.
-In addition, Golden Retrievers specifically require brushing several times a week and regular trips to the groomer.
+Consistent grooming habits are essential for Golden Retrievers, but all dogs require regular tooth brushing and nail trimming.
+In addition, Golden Retrievers require brushing several times a week and regular trips to the groomer.

-It takes work to keep a Golden Retriever’s skin and coat healthy, but it’s not too time-consuming if you stick to a routine.
+Keeping a Golden Retriever’s skin and coat healthy takes work, but it’s not too time-consuming if you stick to a routine.
 Ultimately, the effort is worth it because you’ll have a healthy dog with a soft and luxurious coat that’s perfect for pets and cuddles.

 Shopping Cart